Brown marmorated stink bug: In Europe

 The brown marmorated stink bug was likely first introduced to Europe during the repair work of the Chinese Garden in Zürich, Switzerland, in the winter of 1998.
 The stink bug has been traced back to have traveled with roof tiles that were imported from Beijing, China.
 The bug has since spread rapidly through Europe.
 The first sighting in southern Germany was made in Konstanz in 2011.
 In Italy the first specimens were found in Modena in 2012 and afterwards in South Tirol in 2016.
 The bug has also been sighted in Vienna, Austria, with increasing reports after 2016.
 The Italian region of Friuli-Venezia Giulia announced from 2017 to distribute 3.5 million euros to offset the costs of the lost crops of the fruit farmers until 2020.
 H. halys was first found in Portugal in Pombal in late 2018 or early 2019 - a few live specimens were found in agricultural equipment being imported from Italy.
 However the Portuguese National Authority for Animal Health regards this as a transitory interception.
 In 2019, there may have been another sighting somewhere in Portugal.
-In 2018 arrived to the Basque Country, where the population grew rapidly by October 2023.
+In 2018 arrived in the Basque Country, where the population grew rapidly by October 2023.
 Only in 2020 was H. halys confirmed to be reproducing and overwintering in the country.
 In March 2021, it was confirmed to have arrived in the UK.

 Spread from Russia to Georgia

 The stink bug was traced to have been introduced to the Greater Caucasus area during the construction works of the 2014 Winter Olympics in Sochi, Russia, where it was most likely imported with decorative building elements brought from Italy.
 The stink bug has since spread to Georgia, where it continues to cause major damage to the local crops.
-From 2016 to 2018 the bug was estimated to have destroyed one-third of Georgia's hazelnut harvest, with yearly damages of up to €60 million (~179,000,000 in 2018 lari).
-Georgia is the fifth-largest producer of hazelnut in the world, with yearly production valued at US$179.5 million in 2016.
+From 2016 to 2018, the bug was estimated to have destroyed one-third of Georgia's hazelnut harvest, with yearly damages of up to €60 million (~179,000,000 in 2018 lari).
+Georgia is the fifth-largest producer of hazelnuts in the world, with yearly production valued at US$179.5 million in 2016.
 In 2018 the Georgian government allocated 4 million ($1.6 million) and the United States Agency for International Development (USAID) 8 million ($3.2 million) to help combat the spread of the brown marmorated stink bug in Georgia, but so far the efforts have been criticized as being insufficient.